t-d-k/LibreCrypt/docs/FAQ.md

 <a name="es"></a>
 *Q: Can I defragment encrypted volumes?*

-*A:* Yes!
-There are two things that you may wish to defragment:
+*A:* Yes, there are two things that you may wish to defragment:

 1. (File based volumes only) The drive on which the volume file is stored (i.e. defragmenting a volume file)